Abdrabbuh Mansour Hadi: Military

-In a move to unify the Armed Forces of Yemen which suffered from split since the Yemeni Revolution, Hadi issued Presidential decree No.104 December 2012 reorganizing the Military into five main branches: Air Force, Army (Ground Force), Navy and Coastal Defense, Border Troops and Strategic Reserve Forces, which includes the Special Operation Command, the Missile Defense Command and the Presidential Protective Forces.
-The Strategic Reserve Forces replaces the Republican Guard.
+In a move to unify the Armed Forces of Yemen, which suffered from a split since the Yemeni Revolution, Hadi issued Presidential decree No. 104 in December 2012, reorganizing the military into five main branches: Air Force, Army (Ground Force), Navy and Coastal Defense, Border Troops, and Strategic Reserve Forces, which includes the Special Operation Command, the Missile Defense Command, and the Presidential Protective Forces.
+The Strategic Reserve Forces replaced the Republican Guard.